genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/04_password_authentication.md

 }
 ```

-From within `security` we can also invoke the further functions in order to configure our login authentication.
+From within `security` we can also invoke the further functions in order to configure our username and password authentication.
 These are detailed below.

 ### authentication
 The `authentication` function is used to define common features of all three types of authentication.
 Within it, many variables can be set, but their use depends on the value given to the `type` variable.

-* `type` indicates which of the three types of login authentication to be used.
+* `type` indicates which of the three types of username and password authentication to be used.
 It accepts the values of: `AuthType.INTERNAL`, `AuthType.LDAP` or `AuthType.HYBRID`.
 Default: `AuthType.INTERNAL`.

-For more information on each of these three authentication types, please see [login authentication](server-modules/access-control/authentication-overview/#login-authentication).
+For more information on each of these three authentication types, please see the [authentication overview](server-modules/access-control/authentication-overview/#username-and-password-authentication).

 The following variables are used to configure an LDAP connection; thus are only used when `type` is either `AuthType.LDAP` or `AuthType.HYBRID`.